eturkes/website-eturkes-hugo/content/authors/admin/_index.md

   url: https://ukdri.ac.uk/team/karen-duff

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD student at UCL investigating neurodegenerative disease using bioinformatic methods.
+bio: I am a PhD graduate from UCL having researched neurodegenerative disease using bioinformatic methods.

 # Interests to show in About widget
 interests: